cj-wong/RubySync/README.md

 ## Overview

 This is a wrapper of `rsync` in Ruby.
-The goal of *rsync.rbx* is to simplify backups with a central remote, e.g. a NAS.
+The goal of *rsync.rb* is to simplify backups with a central remote, e.g. a NAS.
 Each machine that backs up to the central remote should be quick to setup using this wrapper by modifying the appropriate targets and fields.

 ### Why